stat850-unl/project-cfj_r-is-cool/README.md

 ### 2.2.4 What is the probability that a player would be called for the World Cup based on his age?
 We looked at the chances of a player being called up for the world cup, first, based on his age alone and the combination of age and other variables.
 We made a data frame containing the variable Age and calculated the frequency for the various ages.
 The probablity was determined using the frequentist approach to calculating probability.

+### 2.2.5 Teams paying their players more than others.
+We took a closer look at the players salary and grouped all players from the same team together then added all their salaries together to come up with a sum of the totals teams are paying their players.
+We used the geom_col inside the gglot2 to make a nice graph with the top teams paying a lot to their players.

 # 3.0 RESULT and DISCUSION
 ## 3.1 The main compositions contribute disproportionately to the OVR of the players
 >>>>>>> 4fec1271d43bbbb238022dbf40b323929fc269ee